vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-ceph-distributed-container-native-storage.md

 Containerized monoliths have very strong focus on persistence using share everything and share nothing storage.

+* They run in highly restricted environments like DMZs.
+* They follow the traditional 3 tier architecture.
-They run on App Servers like Weblogic, Websphere, JBoss
+* Run on App Servers like Weblogic, Websphere, JBoss etc.
+* They communicate to Web Servers, Database servers, Enterprise Service Bus

 ### Design Considerations for Container Native Storage Solution